 Your holiness reverses all the laws of the world.
-It is beyond every restriction of time, space, distance and limits of any kind (W-pI.38.1:1-2).
+It is beyond every restriction of time, space, distance and limits of any kind.
+Your holiness is totally unlimited in its power because it establishes you as a Child of God, at one with the Mind of their Creator (W-pI.38.1:1-3).

 Only those who have a true and lasting sense of abundance can be truly charitable . . . to the ego, to give anything implies that you will to do without it. .. . .
 “Giving to get” is an inescapable law of the ego . . .
 (T-4.II.6:1, 3 and 5).

 In fact, what our holiness does is establish the illusory nature of world and body by emphasizing its sameness.
 It is this sameness that allows us to transcend the particular identification with this or that aspect of living in the world and instead release them all in a single movement.

 If you are holy, so is everything God created.
 You are holy because all things He created are holy.
 And all things He created are holy because you are (W-pI.38.3:1-3).